aleshaleksey/fansys23/06-abilities.md

 #### Sweep
 The elemental sweep modifies an elemental touch, striking additional targets adjacent to the wielder as they sweep out an arc.

 **Action**: As for elemental touch, but also declare additional adjacent squares.
-For every additional square affected, expend an extra MP die.
+For every additional square affected beyond 2, expend an extra MP die.
 Regardless of the number of squares affected, a single attack roll vs the target HiT is rolled.

+**Limitation**: The damage dice size increase from "[Touch, enhanced](#touch-enhanced)" only applies to one of the targets of elemental sweep.

 ___
 #### Aura